YetiForceCompany/YetiForceCRM/README.md

 -	Added a function that counts the number of records in a related module.
 -	Added a maximum number of records that can be mass edited.
 -	Added a new column (Unit) to Products block in Quotes, Purchase Orders, Sales Orders, Invoices, Costs and Calculations.
+-	Added a new column to widgets in Opportunities and Calculations.
+-	Added a feature that allows to display content of tree fields.
+-	Added csrf configuration.
+-	Added a relation to the Contacts module.
+-	Added additional configuration parameters to IMAP connection.
 -	Rebuilt Quick Create.
 -	Rebuilt selection of the owner in convert lead.
 -	Rebuilt the sales process.